AdobeDocs/commerce-merchant-services.en/help/quick-checkout/create-order-admin.md

 >[!IMPORTANT]
 >
-> During the Early Adopter Program (EAP) users cannot use the OTP login to automatically fill in shipping and payment details.
+> Users cannot use the OTP login to automatically fill in all shipping and payment details.